 A journal’s Eigenfactor Score counts the citations made to a journal over time, but gives more weight to the citations from highly ranked journals than weaker ones, another use of PageRank theory.
 Therefore Eigenfactor ranks the overall impact of a journal, and not the impact of articles within that journal.

 - Eigenfactor.org Journal Ranking reports a journal’s Eigenfactor Score, a measure comparable to a journal’s Impact Factor, and Article Influence.

 - ISI Journal Citation Reports also lists Eigenfactor Score and Article Influence.

-A journal's Impact Per Publication (IPP) is the total number of citations in a year to articles published in the three previous years, divided by the total number of articles in published in those three years.
+A journal's Impact Per Publication (IPP) is the total number of citations in a year to articles published in the three previous years, divided by the total number of articles published in those three years.
 2013 IPP would be calculated by taking the number of citations in 2013 to articles published between 2010 and 2012, then dividing that by the total number of articles published between 2010 and 2012.
 IPP is limited to only scholarly articles, conference papers and review articles and does not consider citations from trade publications, newspapers, or books.
 The IPP is similar to the Impact Factor but uses Scopus rather than Web of Science to gather its data and three years rather than two as the publication period.

 - Look up a journal's IPP and compare IPPs between journals using Scopus's Journal Analyzer Tool.

 SCImago Journal Rank calculates a journal’s h-index, or the number of articles in a journal (h) that have received at least h citations.